Want to learn how to negotiate?

 - Keep very detailed records of who you speak with, their extensions, any information that you can.
 This is incredibly important because you’ll more than likely speak to many different representatives and getting back to one that knows your case will help tremendously.

-Being Polite and Empathetic/Sympathetic Will Get You Far
+Being Polite, Empathetic, and Sympathetic Will Get You Further

 Have you ever worked in a service job?
 If you have, you understand that it is difficult to deal with angry personalities over the phone.
 Be different.
 When you call, be genuine.
 Ask them how their day is going and how’s the weather.
 Small talk, yes, but it goes a long way.
 Then politely tell them your issue.
 They may not be able to assist you with lowering your bill, but they’ll be much more inclined to help you get to the right place to do so.